ONS-Innovation/github-copilot-usage-lambda/docs/configuration.md

 # Configuration

-The copilot lambda uses a local configuration file to manage its settings, located within `./config/config.json`.
+The Copilot lambda uses a local configuration file to manage its settings, located within `./config/config.json`.

 ## `config.json`